 Research Seminars are hosted by visiting economists who present their work and lead discussions.
-The seminar series is sponsored by the Faculty of Economics and Administration (Masaryk University) and the Faculty of Business and Economics (Mendel University in Brno).
-All welcome.
+The seminar series is sponsored by the Faculty of Economics and Administration (Masaryk University).
+Please join us spontaneously seminars are open to all.

-Organizers: Martin Guzi, Štěpán Mikula and Petr Koráb.
+Local organizers: Martin Guzi, Štěpán Mikula and Tommaso Reggiani

 Previous seminars are archived.